-- Make sure the hypervisor host does not have any VMs already running before you add it to CloudPlatform. - Each cluster must contain only hosts with the identical hypervisor. - Do not add more than 8 hosts in a cluster.

-- If network bonding is in use, cable the new host identically to other hosts in the cluster. - On fresh installation of CloudPlatform 4.3, you are recommended to use XenServer 6.2 SP1 Hotfix XS62ESP1004.
-For for host HA support, manually enable Pool HA for XenServer 6.2 SP1 Hotfix XS62ESP1004. - If you are upgrading to CloudPlatform 4.3, you are recommended to upgrade all existing XenServer clusters to XenServer 6.2 SP1 Hotfix XS62ESP1004.
+- Make sure the hypervisor host does not have any VMs already running before you add it to CloudPlatform. - Each cluster must contain only hosts with the identical hypervisor. - Do not add more than 8 hosts in a cluster. - If network bonding is in use, connect the new host identically to other hosts in the cluster. - On fresh installation of CloudPlatform 4.3, you are recommended to use XenServer 6.2 SP1 Hotfix XS62ESP1004.
+For host HA support, manually enable Pool HA for XenServer 6.2 SP1 Hotfix XS62ESP1004. - If you are upgrading to CloudPlatform 4.3, you are recommended to upgrade all existing XenServer clusters to XenServer 6.2 SP1 Hotfix XS62ESP1004.
 For HA support, manually enable Pool HA for XenServer 6.2 SP1 Hotfix XS62ESP1004. - CloudPlatform 4.3 does not support Pool HA for versions prior to XenServer 6.2 SP1 Hotfix XS62ESP1004 release.
-When master host goes down, CloudPlatform cannot talk to the entire pool and therefore is not operational from CloudPlatform perspective.
-In this case, CloudPlatformS cannot reflect the right state of the VMs. - Host HA is manually enabled for XenServer 6.2 SP1 Hotfix XS62ESP1004 release. - CloudPlatform no longer performs pool join and pool eject.
-Therefore, procedure for adding and removing hosts in CloudPlatform have been changed.
-Perform these action by using Citrix XenCenter before hosts can be added or deleted from CloudPlatform.
+When master host goes down, CloudPlatform cannot talk to the entire pool, and therefore is not operational from CloudPlatform perspective.
+In this case, CloudPlatform cannot reflect the right state of the VMs. - Host HA is manually enabled for XenServer 6.2 SP1 Hotfix XS62ESP1004 release. - CloudPlatform no longer performs pool join and pool eject.
+Therefore, procedure for adding and removing hosts in CloudPlatform has been changed.
+Perform pool join and pool eject by using Citrix XenCenter before you add or delete hosts from CloudPlatform. - If you are planning to deploy Windows on your host, consider the new configuration setting for the default PV driver version.